 If you have multiple subjects, how are they posed?

-- Are those subjects very close together, and arranged on the same focal plane?
+- Are those subjects very close together and arranged on the same focal plane?
 (I have a post coming soon about focal plane, but the idea is your subjects need to be lined up shoulder-to-shoulder, toe-to-toe in a straight line.
-This put them all the same distance from your lens, which means they’ll all be sharp.
+This puts them all the same distance from your lens, which means they’ll all be sharp.
 This type of posing allows for a wider aperture.)

 Are you trying to change the brightness of the image?